johnpuddephatt/yorspace-11ty/_posts/2019-11-29-an-intentional-community.md

 •	“And again, such hard work but so worth it!”

-If, like me, you’re fascinating and excited in equal measure by Yorspace, find out more at <https://yorspace.org/>  or to invest, go to <https://www.ethex.org.uk/YorSpace>
+If, like me, you’re fascinated and excited in equal measure by Yorspace, find out more at <https://yorspace.org/>  or to invest, go to <https://www.ethex.org.uk/YorSpace>